Join us for an information session on January 18 or 23!

 How can I get involved?

-Join our email list so you can learn about upcoming informational and social events.
-Take our survey.
-Follow us on Facebook.
-And don't hesitate to email us with questions, to set up a time to meet, or to let us know that you’re interested in taking the next step along the road to membership!
+Not ready to join but want to stay informed?
+Then join our email list!
+You can also take our online survey.
+And don’t hesitate to email us with questions, to set up a time to meet, or to let us know that you’re interested to explore becoming a member!